ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-flow.md

 #### Test

-We need to set up the test to inject mock services (remember that unit tests execute the unit under test in isolation).
+We need to set up the test to inject mock services (remember that unit tests should execute the unit under test in isolation).

 ```typescript
 import { AuthenticationService, SessionVaultService } from '@app/core';